Great customer support can be challenging to find in the cell phone industry.

 The one thing to know about Mint is that their plans are sold in bulk 3-, 6-, or 12-month packages to help keep the prices so affordable.

-When it comes to the major carriers, we feel T-Mobile is providing some of the leading customer support right now.
+When it comes to the major carriers, I feel T-Mobile is providing some of the leading customer support right now.

 Their support reps are friendly, personable, quick to respond, and helpful.

 T-Mobile support is available over the phone, in-store, online chat, the chat in the T-Mobile app, iMessage Business chat, and on Twitter.